 Motivation: Why do you want to be a doctor?
 What or who influenced you?
 What activities demonstrate your interest and self-motivation?

 Open-mindedness: Do you see both sides to a problem?
 Can you change your mind if more data is presented?
 Are you perhaps too indecisive…or too rigid?

 Preparedness: Do you know what you are getting into?
 Where did you get your information?
-(Don’t say ER!)
+(Don’t say House!)
 Are you ready to commit yourself to this career?